flutter/flutter/.github/ISSUE_TEMPLATE/2_bug.md

       Run your application with `flutter run --verbose` and attach all the log output below between the lines with the backticks.
 If there is an exception, please see if the error message includes enough information to explain how to solve the issue.
+If there is a crash, please include the entirety of the crash log including the backtrace.
 -->

 ```